Batten disease (Neuronal Ceroid Lipofuscinosis)

 Please speak to your medical team to learn more about the symptoms of the different types of Batten disease.

-Batten disease is a genetic condition that is caused by genetic changes in ceroid lipofuscinosis neuronal (CLN) genes.
+Batten disease is a genetic condition that is caused by disease-causing genetic variants (changes) in ceroid lipofuscinosis neuronal (CLN) genes.
 The different types of Batten disease are primarily classified by the specific CLN gene that is affected.1,3 Batten disease is typically inherited in an autosomal recessive manner, with the exception of type CLN4, which is inherited in an autosomal dominant manner.3,4

 More information on the relevant inheritance patterns can be found at:

-- Centre for Genetics Education: Factsheet on autosomal dominant inheritance
+- Centre for Genetics Education: Autosomal dominant inheritance

-- Centre for Genetics Education: Factsheet on autosomal recessive inheritance
+- Centre for Genetics Education: Autosomal recessive inheritance

 If you would like to learn more about the inheritance and impact of this condition, please ask your doctor for a referral to a genetic counsellor.
 Genetic counsellors are qualified allied health professionals who can provide information and support regarding genetic conditions and testing.
 More information about genetic counselling can be found at: